yinqiwen/ardb/README.md

 ## Benchmark
 Benchmarks were all performed on a four-core Intel(R) Xeon(R) CPU E5520@2.27GHz, with 64 GB of DDR3 RAM, 500 GB of SCSI disk

 The benchmark tool is 'redis-benchmark' from redis,50 parallel clients, 10000000 requests, 1000000 random keys each test case.
-There would be no benchmark test for RocksDB engine because of OS and compiler version limit in the test machine.

 GCC Version:4.8.3
 OS Version: Red Hat Enterprise Linux AS release 4 (Nahant Update 3)